 Related Article: Gut Health and Autoimmune Disease

 Chronic sitting is detrimental.
 It is a risk factor even if you eat right and exercise regularly.
 A 60-minute workout cannot counteract 10 hours of sitting.
 Researchers recommend that you should strive to sit for less than three hours.
 As a result, it is advised that you move every 50 minutes.
 A life of sedentarism is costly on the body; it is believed to contribute to the development of chronic, low-grade inflammation—the cause of many age-related diseases.
-The muscles that move the bones and support the skeleton act like an endocrine organ; these muscles influence the metabolism (the process of converting food to energy) and alters the immune system message production in other tissues including the fat tissues.
+The muscles that move the bones and support the skeleton act like an endocrine organ; these muscles influence the metabolism (the process of converting food to energy) and alter the immune system message production in other tissues, including the fat tissues.
 Fat tissues, especially the fat around the belly, produce pro-inflammatory cytokines (the bad guys) that contribute to chronic inflammation.

 How Exercise Helps to Rid the Body of Chronic Inflammation

-A combination of cardiovascular and resistance training (low and high intensity) has shown to be most effective in quelling the flames of chronic inflammation, stimulating the muscles to release anti-inflammatory myokines.
+A combination of cardiovascular and resistance training (low and high intensity) has shown to be most effective in quelling the flames of chronic inflammation and stimulating the muscles to release anti-inflammatory myokines.
 These chemical messengers help the body to respond to insulin and the use of glucose inside the muscles.
 They also help to burn off fat tissues, affecting inflammatory cytokines.
 High levels of cytokines are a sign of inflammation.

 preventing chronic inflammation-man working out